 By now, hopefully, you will have been in contact with your local council planning office to discuss exactly what they require from you in order to approve your planning application.
 This can be a long, arduous process without any guarantees that your preferred design will be signed off, so it’s best to be prepared with professional drawings, knowledge of any heritage laws that may affect your home or street, and details of any disruption likely to occur because of cranes, trucks and other heavy vehicles that you expect will require access to your property.
 If you’ve already hired a builder or an architect, consult with them about the application process.
 Unless you’re experienced in this area, you don’t want to take any chances and potentially add weeks on to your renovation.
 And always remember – time is money.

 The first question you probably asked yourself is can you afford the project, and how will you pay for it?
 If you don’t have the cash on hand, there are other options available to you, subject to your individual circumstance.
 If you have reasonable equity in home, your bank may allow you to refinance your existing loan to fund the upgrade.
 If this isn’t an option, consider a personal or building and construction loan that allows you to withdraw funds in stages.
-The Archicentre cost guide is a useful tool for those looking to get an idea of what they may be up for, but always seek individualised financial advice in order to put yourself at the greatest possible advantage.
+Always seek individualised financial advice in order to put yourself at the greatest possible advantage.

 In order to ensure you’re making the most of every dollar you spend, obtain at least three quotes for each aspect of your project and try to negotiate a fair deal without scaring off your potential contractor.
 Budget blowouts often stem from poor planning – changing your mind halfway through, not identifying potential problems until it’s too late or hiring the wrong people for the job.
 Having a designer or architect on board from the outset can seem expensive, but their experience and ability to visualise your dream can have an invaluable effect on the result, and may even save you money in the long run.